-Luckily for those who are desperate to take an RS660 racing, there’s now a six-race, single-make championship where the bike can show what it’s got… in Italy.
-The Aprilia Racing RS660 Trophy is set to shadow the Italian domestic racing series (CIV) starting in May at Misano.
+For those that want to take onership further, there’s also a six-race, single-make championship where the bike can show what it’s got… in Italy.
+The Aprilia Racing RS 660 Trophy shadows the Italian domestic racing series (CIV) and started in May at Misano.

 The other half of the grid will be part of the Aprilia Racing Area, which costs €34,900 (around £30,700) plus VAT to join.
 These riders simply need to get themselves to the race meeting and draw lots for a bike, everything else will be taken care of as part of the manufacturer package.

 "The RS660 is a bike with an outstanding dynamic balance," said Aprilia Racing CEO, Massimo Rivola.
 "Here at Aprilia Racing we decided to use it and move it straight away into a track competition that falls perfectly in line with our commitment to drawing young riders into racing.